ORB-HD/deface/README.md

 ### Drawing black boxes

 By default, each detected face is anonymized by applying a blur filter to an ellipse region that covers the face.
-If you prefer to anonymize faces by drawing black boxes on top of them, you can achieve this through the `--enable-boxes` and `--replacewith` options:
+If you prefer to anonymize faces by drawing black boxes on top of them, you can achieve this through the `--boxes` and `--replacewith` options:

-    $ deface examples/city.jpg --enable-boxes --replacewith solid -o examples/city_anonymized_boxes.jpg
+    $ deface examples/city.jpg --boxes --replacewith solid -o examples/city_anonymized_boxes.jpg

 <img src="examples/city_anonymized_boxes.jpg" width="70%" alt="$ deface examples/city.jpg --enable-boxes --replacewith solid -o examples/city_anonymized_boxes.jpg"/>